Azure/cortana-intelligence-inventory-optimization/Automated Deployment Guide/Post Deployment Instructions.md

 ## Abstract
 This document is focusing on the post deployment instructions for the automated deployment through [Cortana Intelligence Solutions](https://gallery.cortanaintelligence.com/solutions).
 The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-inventory-optimization/tree/master/Manual%20Deployment%20Guide).

+### Quick links
+[Monitor Progress](#monitor-progress) - See how you can monitor the resources that have been deployed to your subscription.

+[Visualization Steps](#visualization) - Instructions to connect up a Power BI dashboard to your deployment that visualized the results.

+[Scaling](#scaling) - Guidance on how to think about scaling this solution according to your needs.

+[Customization](#customization) - Guidance on how to think about customizing this solution with your own data.

 ## Monitor Progress
 Once the solution is deployed to the subscription, you can see the services deployed by clicking the resource group name on the final deployment screen in the CIS.